CUHKLeggedRobotLab/starter-hugo-academic/content/people/xuanqi/index.md

 subtitle: Two legs dynamic walking control framework like lizards for quadruped robots.

 # Summary for listings and search engines
-summary: My main research attempts to use optimal control and reinforcement learning to give bipedal and quadrupedal robots greater agility, such as parkour, running and jumping.
+summary: My interested research area include mechanical design, modeling and control of quadruped robots.
+I love jogging, watching movies and playing video games in my spare time.
 # Link this post with a project
 projects: []